"The trouble with having an open mind, of course, is that people will insist on coming along and trying to put things in it"

 Hi there, I'm Cem!

-Peer prediction markets to elicit unverifiable information (pdf) (Presentation)
+Peer betting to elicit unverifiable information

 (joint with Aurélien Baillon and Sophie van der Zee)

-Robust recalibration of aggregate probability forecasts using meta-beliefs (pdf)
+Robust recalibration of aggregate probability forecasts using meta-beliefs

 (joint with Tom Wilkening)